chandrakanth98/propertize/README.md

 ## Following user stories was implemeneted in the project:

--As a user, I want to create a profile with role-based access, so I can interact with the platform according to my role.
+- As a user, I want to create a profile with role-based access, so I can interact with the platform according to my role.
--As a landlord, I want a dashboard to manage my properties, tenants, and related information effectively.
+- As a landlord, I want a dashboard to manage my properties, tenants, and related information effectively.
--As a tenant, I want to submit maintenance requests easily, providing details, and urgency levels.
+- As a tenant, I want to submit maintenance requests easily, providing details, and urgency levels.
--As a landlord, I want to prioritize and assign contractors to maintenance requests efficiently.
+- As a landlord, I want to prioritize and assign contractors to maintenance requests efficiently.
--As a landlord, I want to track rental income, expenses, and tenant rent payments for each property.
+- As a landlord, I want to track rental income, expenses, and tenant rent payments for each property.
--As a tenant, I want to view rent payment history, due dates, and amounts owed conveniently.
+- As a tenant, I want to view rent payment history, due dates, and amounts owed conveniently.
--As a landlord or contractor, I want to post important messages and updates for tenants to stay informed.
+- As a landlord or contractor, I want to post important messages and updates for tenants to stay informed.

 [Github Projects](https://github.com/users/zimmoc/projects/2/views/1)